heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ::: notes

 We all know these processes, and we all have experience with editorial processes that are not optimal.
 Conversely, good quality is also related to well-established editorial processes.
-We also want to gather a lot of our experience, with the questions:
+We also want to collect and reflect a lot of our experience, with the questions:

 Which factors outside the editorial office play a relevant role?
 Where alternatives are possible?